AP® Exam Schedule and Dates – 2023

 There are separate deadlines for those AP exams that are scored based on digital portfolio submissions.
 Following are the dates for AP Art and Design, AP Research and AP Seminar, and AP Computer Science Principles.

 Selecting your AP testing center is crucial.
-When selecting your test center, it is preferable to choose one that is close to your home, unless you are taking the test at your high school.
+When selecting your test center, choose one that is close to your home, unless you are taking the test at your high school.
 Choosing a close testing center will act as a buffer in case you come across any transportation issues on test day.

-If you are taking the test in the U.S. and allied territories, it is most likely that your high school administers it.
-If you are homeschooled, you can reach out to AP services at 888-225-5427 or email them using an online form to connect with your AP coordinator to choose your AP testing center.
+If you are taking the test in the U.S. or similar territories, it is most likely that your high school administers it.
+If you are homeschooled, you can reach out to AP Services at 888-225-5427 or email them using an online form to connect with your AP coordinator to choose your AP testing center.

-It is advised to reach your testing center at least 30 minutes before the start of your exam to avoid last minute struggles.
+Try to reach your testing center at least 30 minutes before the start of your exam to avoid last-minute struggles.
 Reaching the testing center early will also help the test administrators at your test center arrange and finalize your AP exam accommodations, if applicable.
 There are specific rules and regulations set up by the College Board to ensure a smooth testing experience for all students.
-If you want to learn more about the Dos and Don'ts while at your AP test center or request special accommodations, you can find detailed info on our AP exam policies and accommodations page.
+If you want to learn more about the dos and don'ts while at your AP test center or request special accommodations, you can find detailed info on our AP exam policies and accommodations page.

 In conclusion, here are some FAQs to help you in a jiffy!